Get to Know Your Body

-Melatonin is often thought of as the sleep hormone.
+You can think of melatonin as the sleep hormone.
 It’s secreted from the pineal gland and regulates the sleep-wake cycle.
 Its lesser known that melatonin is an anti-inflammatory and antioxidant.
 It works with serotonin.
 Adequate sleep is important for reducing pain and cravings.
 These are actions of serotonin.
 Micro dosing melatonin can see better results.
 Trytophan or 5HTP can support serotonin.

 Medications like opioids, steroids and Accutane can damage the endocrine system.
 For example, a common acne medication is known to destroy cells in the hypothalamus.
 Another example is thyroid medication at too high of a dose can cause increase total cortisol.
 Its important to do thorough testing and if you need to take a medication please have it monitored.

-Other Safe supplements for balancing common hormone imbalances include nettle, broccoli sprouts, food high in zinc, inositol, fibre from whole foods.
+These work for balancing common hormone imbalances.
+They include nettle, broccoli sprouts, food high in zinc, inositol, fibre from whole foods.
 Nettle works on the increasing androgen metabolism down the 5a reductase pathway which is good for anyone with PCOS like symptoms.
 Broccoli sprouts contain a chemical called sulforaphane.
 This is one of the most potent antioxidants and detoxification substances that we know of.
 Inositol balances blood sugar which at the root of many hormone issues.
 Zinc is often deficient and can be found in oysters, pumpkin seeds, spinach and a variety of pastured meats.
 Fibre from root vegetables, flax and chia seed and gluten-free supplements can help clear excess hormones.